 Day 3: Invergarry to Drumnadrochit | 48km

-After breakfast, tackle your first steep hill on the climb behind Invergarry up through Nursery Woods, with commanding views of Loch Oich wherever there are breaks in the trees.
+After breakfast, tackle your first steep hill on the climb behind Invergarry up through Nursery Woods, with great views of Loch Oich wherever there are breaks in the trees.
 Cross the suspension bridge, built in 1854, bringing you into Aberchalder.
 Here you rejoin the Caledonian Canal towpath and the Great Glen Way.
 This pretty and relaxing section gives you time to rest your legs along the towpath to Fort Augustus.
 As you reach the town, there is another impressive series of boat locks before you reach the shores of Loch Ness.
 As some of the climbs that follow are quite steep, there is no harm in walking up one of the hills, and have your camera ready for some dramatic views of Loch Ness and the mountains.
-Don’t miss cycling to Urqhart Castle, one of the most dramatically situated in Scotland.
+Don’t miss cycling to Urqhart Castle, one of the most dramatically located ancient sites in Scotland.

 - Cycling for the day: 48km